 Licensing & Supervision

 The Deposit Protection and Resolution of Credit and Other Institutions Scheme (DP&RCOIS) was established and has been operating since March 2013.
-The relevant legal framework is Article 34 of the Business of Credit Institutions Laws, the Laws on the Establishment and Operation of Deposit Protection and Resolution of Credit and Other Institutions Scheme of 2013 and the Establishment and Operation of the Deposit Protection and Resolution of Credit and Other Institutions Scheme Regulations of 2013.
+The relevant legal framework is the Business of Credit Institutions Law as amended or replaced, the Laws on the Establishment and Operation of Deposit Protection and Resolution of Credit and Other Institutions Scheme of 2013 and the Establishment and Operation of the Deposit Protection and Resolution of Credit and Other Institutions Scheme Regulations of 2013 and 2014.

 The Scheme constitutes a separate legal entity.
-For the purposes of the Scheme, including the administration of the three funds, i.e. the Deposit Protection Fund for banks, the Deposit Protection Fund (DPF) for Cooperative Credit Institutions (CCI) and the Resolution of Credit and Other Institutions Fund, a Committee was established, consisting of representatives from the Ministry of Finance and the Central Bank of Cyprus.
+For the purposes of the Scheme, including the administration of the three funds, i.e. the Deposit Protection Fund (DPF) for Banks, the DPF for Cooperative Credit Institutions (CCI) and the Resolution of Credit and Other Institutions Fund, a Committee was established, consisting of representatives from the Ministry of Finance and the Central Bank of Cyprus.

 As of 9 September 2013, the Cooperative Central Bank and all CCI belong to a separate fund, the DPF for CCI, but under the auspices of the Scheme.
 The coverage under the DPF CCI remains the same, i.e. up to €100.000 per depositor per credit institution.